webpropopuli/gomoku-react/README.md

 ##1.
 Initial install and code
 We started this with a generic create-react-app instance and then deleted everything in the /src directory to start somewhat from scratch.
 If you notice any remnants of a larger app here, it's probably c-r-a boilerplate. _You_ should just clone the repo
 ##2.
 RefactorBoard drawing code
-This is really just some JS fiddling about but it really cleans up the board drawing code while making it work for any sized board.
+This is really just some JS fiddling but it really cleans up the board drawing code while making it work for any sized board.
 In a more developed app, I'd probably move the board size const to something like '.gameconfig'
 ##3.
 Winning-game logic.
 In the 3x3 TTT board, there are only 8 possible win combinations (vertical, horizontal, diagonal) and they cover an entire edge-to-edge part of the board.
 Gomoku looks for five-in-a-row anwhere on a 19x19 grid.
 Listing all the possible wins seems like a nightmare there.
 (Or just something so tedious that I don't want any part of it.)